yueyujiang/WoL_GG2_trees/README.md

 **description**: This tree with 16059 sequences is inferred using a partial de-novo strategy.
 RF distance to the 10K tree is .0982 for the common leaves.

 3. 16k.update.conserve_bl.nwk.
 **description**: This tree using topology from 16Ktree.updates.nwk and reestimate the branch length using "conserved" site selected by ppa_conserv.py (Qiyun) from amino acid sequences.
-Note that we reomved 11 species (I don't remember what this is...) + (G001405495, G001072395, and G001787865).
+Note that we removed 14 species in [removed.txt](removed.txt).

 4. 16k.update.random_bl.nwk
 **description**: This tree using topology from 16Ktree.updates.nwk and reestimate the branch length using "conserved" site selected by ppa_conserv.py (Qiyun) from amino acid sequences.
-Note that we reomved 11 species (I don't remember what this is...) + (G001405495, G001072395, and G001787865).
+Note that we removed 14 species in [removed.txt](removed.txt).

 5. 16K_v2.nwk
 **date** (email new 16K tree from Metin): 04/15/2022